-- A. The Program's 10,000 credit Calendar Year Cap is generally allocated on a first-come, first-served basis according to the date and time of receipt of a Request for Pre-Approval. - B. The Authority accepts Requests for Pre-Approval from taxpayers until the Calendar Year Cap for that year has been met, which the Authority will provide general notification regarding on its website.
-The Authority may also accept Requests for Pre-Approval that may include credits for a calendar year earlier than the first day of the calendar year in which the credits are to be applied. - C. The Authority shall not approve greater than 10,000 credits for any Calendar Year Cap. - D. The Authority can allocate tax credits from a Calendar Year Cap as long as the Request for Pre-Approval is submitted to the Authority during that calendar year; unused tax credits do not roll forward into the next year's cap. - E. If a taxpayer's Request for Pre-Approval is approved, all associated first-year tax credits (anticipated over a three-year period) are reserved for the taxpayer so long as all eligibility requirements are met and the applicable processing fee is paid.
-If sufficient Calendar Year Cap is unavailable to satisfy the amount of tax credits enumerated on the Request for Pre-Approval, the Authority may apply credits from the following Calendar Year Cap to the Request for Pre-Approval; provided, however, that in any case, the taxpayer will receive any remaining Calendar Year Cap.10. - F. Any credits returned to the Authority during the same calendar year in which they were originally allocated may be re-allocated to other eligible taxpayers according to the next Priority Placement Number.
-Credits may be returned to the Authority if, for example, a taxpayer for whom credits were reserved elects in the same calendar year not to pursue the originally intended investment
+- C. Commerce can allocate tax credits from a Calendar Year Cap as long as the Request for Pre-Approval is submitted to Commerce during that calendar year; unused tax credits do not roll forward into the next year's cap. - D. If a taxpayer's Request for Pre-Approval is approved, all associated first-year tax credits (anticipated over a three-year period) are reserved for the taxpayer so long as all eligibility requirements are met and the applicable processing fee is paid.
+If sufficient Calendar Year Cap is unavailable to satisfy the amount of tax credits enumerated on the Request for Pre-Approval, the taxpayer will receive any remaining Calendar Year Cap. - E. Any credits returned to Commerce during the same calendar year in which they were originally allocated may be re-allocated to other eligible taxpayers according to the next Priority Placement Number.
+Credits may be returned to Commerce if, for example, a taxpayer for whom credits were reserved elects in the same calendar year not to pursue the originally intended investment and job creation or if the taxpayer determines in the same calendar year that it is unable to satisfy the Statutory Thresholds before the prescribed deadline.